Turkmenistan

 Health:

-Avoidance of drinking water from the central water supply is recommended.
-For cooking, water should only be used after boiling.
+It is recommended to avoid drinking water from the central water supply network.
+For cooking, water should be used only after boiling.

 Specific legislation: